 It is extraordinary that people have very narrow opinions as to what life should be like.

-He makes requirements which cannot be satisfied.
+They make requirements which cannot be satisfied.

 The forces of hypnotism which keep Humanity asleep are the same for everyone.